edward2a/uconfload-node/README.md

 - loadEnv

 ### loadArgs
 Parse command line arguments.
 Only '-c|--config' supported at the moment, to indicate where the config file is located.
 Returns a Namespace object.

 ### loadConfig
 Read and (YAML)parse the config file.
 Returns a dictionary (associative array; hash; dict; etc.) object.

 ### loadEnv
 Parse the passed object and update the keys starting with 'env:\<type\>:' with the corresponding environment variable.
-Logs an error if a required environment variable is not present.
+Logs an error if a required environment variable is not present, exits 1 if errors.

 Supported \<type\> conversions are:
 - str -> no conversion